rhdunn/cmudict-tools/README.md

   *  `air` to use the new-style sort order (group variants next to their root entry);

   *  `none` to leave the entries in the order they are in the dictionary;

+  *  `unicode` to use the new-style sort order (group variants next to their root entry) with words sorted using the Unicode Collation Algorithm (UCA) to provide a more natural grouping of accented characters, etc.;

+     __NOTE:__ This requires the `pyicu` package to be installed to be used.

   *  `weide` to use the old-style sort order (simple ASCII character ordering).

 ### WARNING